chanzuckerberg/single-cell/rfcs/xxxx-authorization/text.md

  code base, since they will need access to the portal database.

 To implement this efficiently, it may be useful to create two database views: One that maps `dataset.name` to `collection.owner` and `collection.visibility`.
-And one that maps `obfuscated_uuid` and `dataset.name` to `collection.obfuscated_uuid_expiration`.

-Note, `obfuscated_uuid_expiration` is not currently part of the database.
+And one that can efficiently determine if a given `collection.obfuscated_uuid` is associated with a collection that contains a given `dataset.name`.

 ### UX issues

-#### portal

-1. Can the owner create new obfuscated_uuid's, and set an expiration?
-1. The owner will need to retrieve the obfuscated URL of the collection, so it can be shared.
-1. Can there be more than one obfuscated_uuid?
-1. The owner may need to revoke a obfuscated_uuid, will that be possible?

 #### explorer

 1. What should be displayed if the user is not authorized to see a dataset?
+Say a user goes to ".../e/dataset.cxg", but that dataset is private and they are not the owner; Maybe they are the owner, but not logged into right now, so it is reasonable they have the URL.
+All the explorer backend APIs would return 401 errors in this case.
+The explorer frontend, by default, would just show "Error" in red.
+But we may want to say something nicer like "Sorry, you don't have access to this dataset".
+A similar situation could arise for revoked capability urls.
+Another possibility is to return a "404" error if the user does not have access to a dataset.